isabella232/presentation-druxt_101/slides.md

 - druxt/entity/node/article/Default.vue

 <!--
-Nuxt 2.13 added the Components module, which automatically scans the `components/` directory and register your components.
+Nuxt 2.13 added the Components module, which automatically scans the `components/` directory and registers your components, so you don't have to.

-Subdirectories are also automatically prefixed.
+Subdirectories are used to generate prefixed, which allows for logical grouping of your components; druxt / entity / node / article / teaser becomes DruxtEntityNodeArticleTeaser

-Druxt components prove multiple options for the Wrapper component.
+Druxt components provide multiple options for the Wrapper component, much like Drupals own Template Suggestions.

 This allows for a Wrapper per Entity Display mode, or View Display, etc.

+You can see the available options by using the Vue developer tools, they are shown on the Druxt component under `data.component.options`
 -->

 ---